canjs/canjs/construct/super/super.md

 @page can.Construct.super
 @parent can.Construct

-Allows you to call the base function via a `._super` attribute.
+Allows you to call the base function via a `_super` attribute.
 Given a simple Todo construct:

 	var Todo = can.Construct({
         init : function(text) {